 ©Individual results may vary.

 At Rejuvence, we have extensive experience in the treatment and removal of lipomas.
-We are able to achieve an excellent cosmetic result in the vast majority of patients.
-For further information please book a free consultation.
+We offer a complete service from diagnostic imaging, to surgery and even histopathology services to confirm that your lump is indeed a lipoma.
+We are able to achieve excellent cosmetic results in the vast majority of patients.
+All of this can be offered at an extremely competitive price.
+For further information please book a consultation.

 The most common technique used to treat lipomas is excision (cutting out).
-As mentioned above this is normally carried out under local anaesthesia.
-Apart from the slight sting of the local anaesthesia, this procedure is completely painless.
-A small incision is made over the lump and the lipoma identified.
+This is carried out under local anaesthetic.
+Apart from the slight sting of the local anaesthetic, the procedure is completely painless.
+A small incision is made over the lump, and the lipoma identified.
 It is then separated away from the surrounding tissue and pulled up to the surface.
 The stalk of the lipoma is cut away and the bed cauterised to ensure there is no bleeding.
 Once completely removed the incision is stitched closed.

 There will be a small scar over the site of the lipoma.
 This scar is often the length of the lipoma at most.
+To achieve the best possible cosmetic outcome we use a combination of stitches and glue.
 In the vast majority of people the scar heals well and an excellent cosmetic result is achieved.
 Rarely, when the lipoma is located over the shoulders, chest or back, and the individual is susceptible, a keloid scar can develop.
 This is a raised scar that can end up being quite prominent.
 At your initial consultation, we will be able to advise on the likelihood of this occurring.
 In addition any resultant keloids can be treated to reduce them in size.
-Further information on keloids and their treatment is available on keloid section.
+For further information please refer to the keloids section.